Sunday 14 September 2025Thumbs up Icon

-Starting in the heart of London and finishing on the scenic Brighton Seafront, this 55-mile cycle ride is ideal for riders of all abilities.
-If you’re a first-time rider or an experienced team cyclist, we will provide you with all the support you need to have a memorable day out as a Joe’s Buddy Line Supporter.
+Starting in the heart of London and finishing on the scenic Brighton Seafront, this 55-mile cycle ride is a classic challenge.
+Come and watch us set off, on route or at the finsh, or support your friends and family on a memorable day out as a Joe’s Buddy Line Supporter.

 Distance: 55 miles